Alex-Musa/AMPLIFY-PROJECT/README.md

 # AMPLIFY-PROJECT

-- Amplify - Business Amplified -
+- Amplify-PROJECT - Business Amplified -

 - Amplify is designed to be marketed towards small business owners or persons in need of a web presence.
 It is a fact that in todays world that to be profitable and achieve any growth in today's market, some sort of web presence is imperative.
 Especially for a small business to try and stay afloat in a veritable sea of sharks in the form corporations and an overflooded market full of competing enterprise.
 The service we provide with Amplify is a vital one for any entrepreneur seeking a drastically simpler method of marketing and increasing overall total business through this unique and custom tailored web application.